 Author: Sean Coakley, Master breathing instructor

-NOTE: Airofit is not suggesting or claiming we can cure stress or remove the need to medical guidance, but as mentioned above the power of breath can bring amazing change and we are doing all we can to help everyone #StayABreathAhead
+NOTE: Airofit is not suggesting or claiming we can cure stress or remove the need to medical guidance. #BetterBreathingForAll

-It is also important to mention that even though we tend to think of stress as a negative factor, in reality it is not exactly like this.
+It is also important to mention that even though we tend to think of stress as a negative factor, that's not always the case.
 Stress is an integral part of our life and it has some positive effects too.
 Without stress, we might feel less motivated, and if we're pushing our life forward, stress will always be a part of that and will make our lives more fun.
-And as soon as you reach some goals you were aiming for or you’ve completed some activities you feel happy about, you will ultimately feel the excitement and so called “good” stress.
+And as soon as you reach some goals you were aiming for or you’ve completed some activities you feel happy about, you will ultimately feel the excitement and so called (eustress).

 Stress can also help us to strengthen our social connections which are the key to our general well-being and mental health as humans are social creatures.

 This is short-term stress that goes away quickly.
-We normally experience it when we for example have an argument with our friend or take a ride at a rolla-coaster.
+We normally experience it when we for example have an argument with our friend or take a ride on a roller-coaster.
 It helps us to manage dangerous or critical situations in the short term.
 It also occurs when you do something new or face some unexpected situation.

 In case you are experiencing acute stress frequently then you might be exposed to the episodic acute stress which can affect your physical health and general wellbeing.
 This happens if you’re often worried that things might go wrong.
 You might also feel that your life is lacking stability.
-Particular professions, such as for example lifeguards or paramedics, might also lead to a daily stress overload.
+Certain professions, such as firefighters, police, or paramedics, might also lead to a daily stress overload.

-This is stress that lasts for a significantly longer period of time.
+This is stress that lasts for a significantly longer period.
 You may experience chronic stress if you for example have long-lasting family issues or ongoing overload at work.
 Any type of stress that goes on for weeks or months is chronic stress.
-People experiencing chronic stress for a long period of time get used to it and often do not realize it to be a problem.
+People experiencing chronic stress for a long period of time sometimes become accustomed to it and often do not realize it to be a problem.
 If you don't find ways to cope with long-lasting stress, it may lead to serious health problems.

 There can be different causes of stress, such as: